 Contact us or call 314-433-9131 to speak with a lawyer.

-It takes a great deal of courage and integrity to stand up to your employer when you know they are engaging in improper conduct.
-A whistleblower may suffer retaliation within their company or even within an entire industry and be putting their future at stake.
+It takes a great deal of courage and integrity to stand up to your employer when you know they are engaging in illegal or wrongful conduct.
+A whistleblower may suffer retaliation within their company or even within an entire industry and be putting their entire professional future at stake.
 The Federal False Claims Act recognizes the risk these whistleblowers take and the value of the information they provide by providing a financial incentive in cases where they are able to recoup a portion of their damages.

-What are some examples of whistleblower or qui tam lawsuits?
+What are some examples of a whistleblower lawsuit?

 We often see these lawsuits crop up in the context of the healthcare industry, where hospitals may be improperly charging Medicaid or Medicare, defense contractors or other suppliers of products or services to the government, or any industry that is regulated by the federal government such as banking, finance and securities.